MclPio/Tic-Tac-Toe-JS/README.md

     ```
     cd Tic-Tac-Toe-JS
     ```
-3. Open `index.html` in your broswer to start the game.
+3. Open `index.html` in your browser to start the game.

 ## How to Play
 1. Enter the names of the two players in the provided input fields.